-A Wi-Fi-enabled streaming video device from Google.
-Chromecast is a small module that plugs into the HDMI port of the TV set.
+A Wi-Fi-enabled video streaming device from Google.
+The small Chromecast module plugs into the HDMI port of the TV set.
 Launched in 2013, the $35 Chromecast sold out immediately because it transferred any content displayed on a user's device to the TV screen, known as "casting."
 It also added Netflix, YouTube and other content to the TV, and Google's Chrome browser can be cast as well.
 Songs can be cast via Google Play Music apps in Android and iOS devices.
-See screen mirroring.
+See

 Chromecast with Google TV (HD or 4K)